30405 - FUNDAMENTALS OF INFORMATION TECHNOLOGY LAW

 - Guest speakers’ talks include lectures given by experts and professionals working in the IT industry.

-- Case studies are discussed at the beginning of each class in order to introduce the subject of the relevant lectures.
+- Case studies are discussed in order to introduce the subject of the relevant lectures or comment on the relevant legal and policy developments.

-- Group assignments consist of presentations given by students on a selection of issues concernintransnational and comparative public law.
+- Group assignments consist of presentations given by students on selected cases

-Attending students are tested on the cases and materials discussed throughout classes in the general written exam, attributing up to 80% of the final grade.
-The written exam consists of a set of TRUE/FALSE questions and one open question (short essay).
-The remaining 20% of the final grade is based on the groups’ presentations.
-Active class participation also is taken into account.
+Students are tested on the cases and materials discussed throughout classes in the general written exam.
+The written exam consists of a set of TRUE/FALSE questions, multiple-choice questions and one open question (short essay).
+Students’ active class participation also is taken into account.

-- T/F questions and the short essay permit to review students' ability to explore the legal issues discussed throughout the course, i.e. to understand and analyze legal issues in the IT field and the relevant challenges.
+- T/F questions, multiple-choice questions and the short essay permit to review students' ability to explore the legal issues discussed throughout the course, i.e. to understand and analyze legal issues in the IT field and the relevant challenges